 To quote one of the composers: “My two-violin album Atlantic Drift is one of my favourites out of my own compositions, summing up many years of work with several very close colleagues.
 Music on this small scale has practical importance - it is new music that can be more easily programmed and played.
 It’s therefore particularly valuable to have it on disc, as a signpost to future performances.
 Madeleine Mitchell’s central position as an advocate of new violin music makes her the ideal performer to undertake this survey of recent work by UK composers”.
 Judith Weir CBE, Master of the Queen's Music

 Personal statement: "I've been working on this project for a considerable time, assembling a fine new collection.
 It is very difficult to find funding for recording, however worthwhile it is.
-This crowdfunding project is exceptional in that if we can raise £1000 with at least 5 individual backers, it should be elegible for an Arts Council England contribution of £1000, provided we raise the full amount of £4000, which is needed to make the project happen.
 It includes the costs of recording - the venue, piano, producer/engineer, editing, pressing 1000 CDs and booklet, marketing, distribution and my fellow artists' expenses.
 For example, £180 pays for the piano at the recording.
 I should emphasise that I am donating to the project and will make nothing out of it save for the huge satisfaction of having put down a permanent record of a fine collection of pieces I've premiered and performed widely with great colleagues.
 The recordings will be available in all digital formats as well.
 I'm delighted to have worked with all the composers featured."
-Madeleine Mitchell April 2017
+Madeleine Mitchell, May 2017

 Music for the Album: * written for MM